geosoft1/tools/HOWTO.md

         ./Install.sh

 Gopei will install last versions of [golang](http://golang.org) compiler and [LiteIDE](https://github.com/visualfc/liteide).
 Also will link go compiler with  LiteIDE.
 No root rights are required.

+**Classroom mode**

+        ./Install.sh -c

+This option activate classroom mode.
+Can be combined with `` -g ``.
+No settings are preserved after closing LiteIDE.
+Do not use with LiteIDE prior than 27.1 due a compatibility issue in `` system.env ``.

+**Emergency mode** (1.0.4.7+)

+This option let you install a previous specific version on LiteIDE if the last version in unavailable.
+The versions can be taked from [here](http://sourceforge.net/projects/liteide/files/) (e.g. X27.2.1).

+        ./Install.sh -e X27.2.1

+Remember that if you downgrade the ide version you must check and switch the current environment (see Environment Toolbar) to system.
+Otherwise your programs will not be compiled.

 **Install in advanced mode (sensei mode)** (1.0.4.0+)